rodrigo617/rodrigo617/README.md

 ### 👋 Hi there, my name is Rodrigo Lopez
-🌱 I’m currently learning MERN
+🌱 I’m learning about blockchain.
+SOLIDITY

 <!--